kubermatic/kubermatic/docs/resource-handling.md

 ## Reconciling

 Our reconciling is designed in a way, that we got notified whenever an object change, compare it to a desired state and if there is a diff update it.
+The desired state comes from the [creators](#objectcreator) we define.

 ## EnsureNamedObject

 `EnsureNamedObject` is a generic "reconcile" function which will update the existing object or create it.
-If the existing object does not differ from the "wanted" object, `EnsureNamedObject` will issue any API call.
+If the existing object does not differ from the "wanted" object, `EnsureNamedObject` will not issue any API call.
 ```go
 func EnsureNamedObject(name string, namespace string, rawcreate ObjectCreator, store informerStore, client ctrlruntimeclient.Client) error
 ```